 We want to let you know what is going on in school.

-Each Friday I will be writing a short newsletter with a summary of what has been going on in the school, as well as what's coming up.
+Each fortnight I will be writing a short newsletter with a summary of what has been going on in the school, as well as what's coming up.

 Please let me know if you have any suggestions for the weekly round up.

 We have been in regular contact with the Department of Health for England and are following their advice regarding coronavirus and what schools should do in the event of anyone having to self-isolate.
 I can confirm that we have been advised that there is no reason to shut the school and things should carry on as normal.